thoughtbot/superglue/README.md

 Breezy is a React Redux starter and library inspired by Turbolinks and designed to complement classic Rails.
-You can enjoy the benefits of Redux state managment and React components without giving up the productivity of Rails form helpers, UJS, tag helpers, the flash, cookie auth, and more.
+You can enjoy the benefits of Redux state management and React components without giving up the productivity of Rails form helpers, UJS, tag helpers, the flash, cookie auth, and more.

 ## Caution